-Moving Beyond the Page is known for its comprehensive programs that cover language arts, science, and social studies, but they have now published five math courses titled Age 5-7 Math, Age 6-8 Math, Age 7-9 Math, Age 8-10 Math, and Age 9-11 Math.
+Moving Beyond the Page is known for its comprehensive programs that cover language arts, science, and social studies, but they have now published six math courses titled Age 5-7 Math, Age 6-8 Math, Age 7-9 Math, Age 8-10 Math, Age 9-11 Math, and Age 10-12 Math.
 (Math is already built into their comprehensive program at the ages four-to-five level.)
-Age 10-12 Math is slated for 2022.

 Each course is a one-year program, and the course content aligns with the Common Core State Standards.
 Moving Beyond the Page Math (MBTP Math) courses are not set for specific grade levels since children vary so much in their abilities.
 You should check Moving Beyond the Page’s Math Placement Questionnaire to determine the best starting place for your child.

 For each course up through Age 8-10 Math, there are two student activity books and two parent manuals—one of each per semester.
 Beginning with Age 9-11 Math, the courses are intended for students to work independently as much as they are able.
 Age 9-11 Math is presented in eight student books, each of which has "parent overview" pages at the back with answer keys and occasional course instructions.

 Both the student and parent books are available in either print or online editions.
 Online versions of the course books make it easier to access the weblinks, but you will still need to print out student activity book pages.
 You will also need the Math Materials Kit for each course, a Math Interactive Notebook (a three-ring binder designed for storing student work), and a set of storybooks (nine for the first level and ten for the second, but only four to six books for each of the next three levels).